MiguelTolino/born2beroot/README.md

 # born2beroot 👶

-In this project I have created my first machine in VirtualBox under specific instructions.
+In this project I have created my first machine in VirtualBox under specific instructions

 ## Requisites 📑